kennethrioja/kennethrioja.github.io/_posts/2024-11-01-a-guide-to-the-performance-tab.md

 - FID, First Input Delay is Interactivity which must be under 100ms.
 - CLS, Cummulative Layout Shift which is Visual Stability and must be under 0.1.
 To enhance the user experience use img width & height and srcset.

-Enough *blabla*.

-I downloaded the Web Vitals Extension to check for FID, but what was the most important for me was how to check for LCP.
-And in a more extreme manner, I needed to get a display time of 16.667ms on a 60Hz monitor.
+I downloaded the Web Vitals Extension to check for FID, but the most important indicator for me was LCP.
+In a more extreme manner, I needed to get a display time of 16.667ms on a 60Hz monitor for the trials at n=1 frame.
 How did I do it?
-Check [my guide to the performance tab](https://www.youtube.com/watch?v=hjmdDsvkwyc)!
+[Watch my guide to the performance tab](https://www.youtube.com/watch?v=hjmdDsvkwyc)!